-The following is needed to be admitted into the MAED program:
+The following are needed to be admitted into the MAED programs (see below for Higher Education Administrative Services requirements):

-- 1. List of three references. - 2.
+- 1. Three professional references. - 2.
 Completion of Gate 1 requirements during the first eight (8) hours of enrollment.
 (See courses of study for specific requirements.)